Settling liability in a parking lot accident can be tricky; however, certain common accidents occur in which liability can be easily proven.

 Colliding with a Car While Backing Out

-Drivers backing out of a parking lot are supposed to back out just a little, so they can see both sides of the parking lane and check if they are clear.
+Drivers backing out of a parking lot are supposed to back out just a little so they can see both sides of the parking lane and check if they are clear.
 When it has been ascertained that both sides of the parking lane are clear of any oncoming vehicles, the driver should back out completely.
 A driver may fail to take this precaution and pull out without warning, causing a collision.
 In this scenario, the liability will rest with the vehicle backing out unless the other driver was speeding recklessly.

 Rear-End Collision in a Parking Lot

 A motorist in a parking lane comes to a halt suddenly, and there is a rear-end collision.
-A driver who rear-ends a car is generally at fault as he or she is required to drive at a safe distance and should be prepared to stop if the car ahead stops suddenly.
+A driver who rear-ends a car is generally at fault as he or she must drive at a safe distance and should be prepared to stop if the car ahead stops suddenly.
 Parking lots are no exception to this rule, and drivers should be even more careful in parking lots due to the movement of too many cars in a small space.

-Suddenly Turning in Front of an Oncoming Vehicle
+Suddenly, Turning in Front of an Oncoming Vehicle

 Two Cars Collide While Backing Out